ashishu007/ashishu007.github.io/blog/_posts/2020-06-19-Data-to-Text-Generation.md

 ## Subtasks in D2T NLG

+The D2T NLG can be divided into six different subtasks:

+1. ***Content Determination***: deciding which information from the input will be included in the final text;

+2. ***Text Structuring***: select the ordering of the selected information in the final text output;

+3. ***Sentence Aggregation***: selecting which information to be presented in a separate sentence and which two (or more) information can be presented in the same sentence;

+4. ***Lexicalisation***: finding the correct words and phrases to express the information in a sentence;

+5. ***Referring Expression Generation***: selecting domain-specific words and phrases; and

+6. ***Realisation***: Combining all the words and phrases into well-formed sentences.

 ## Public Datasets & Evaluation Metrics

+Here I mention some of the publicly available standard datasets and the evaluation metrics used to measure the performance of different methods.

 ### RotoWire
 The [dataset](https://github.com/harvardnlp/boxscore-data/blob/master/rotowire.tar.bz2) consists of articles summarizing NBA basketball games, paired with their corresponding box- and line-score tables.
 It is professionally written, medium length game summaries targeted at fantasy basketball fans.
 The writing is colloquial, but structured, and targets an audience primarily interested in game statistics <sup>[[2]](#myfootnote2)</sup>.